Tropical cyclone effects by region: Inland countries

 Afghanistan is a mountainous country north of Pakistan.
 In June 2007, the remnants of Cyclone Yemyin caused damaging floods in the country that killed at least 56 people.

 The remnants of a cyclone hitting eastern India also produced heavy rainfall and snowfall in the mountains of Nepal, killing 63 people.
 The snow caught mountain trekking teams off-guard, and 24 hikers were killed by an avalanche near Gokyo, which made it Nepal's deadliest avalanche in Nepal to affect a hiking expedition.
-On October 12, 2014, Cyclone Hudhud struck southeastern India and maintained its identity as a low pressure area as it moved through the country into the Himilayas.
+On October 12, 2014, Cyclone Hudhud struck southeastern India and maintained its identity as a low pressure area as it moved through the country into the Himalayas.
 Hudhud interacted with an approaching trough from the west.
 The orographic lift of the mountains led to heavy rainfall, estimated at more than 160 mm, while also producing blizzard conditions in some areas.
 Avalanches killed 43 people, including 21 trekkers climbing Mount Annapurna.

 On May 20, 2020, Cyclone Amphan moved ashore near the border of India and Bangladesh, and continued moving northeastward while weakening.
 Heavy rainfall in Bhutan caused landslides, flooding, and power outages.